 Make biscuit dough

-1a.
-Combine mixed dry ingredients and very cold butter in food processor and pulse until the butter is like wet sand and smaller butter bits, 5 to 6 pulses of one second each.
+Step 1: Combine mixed dry ingredients and very cold butter in food processor and pulse until the butter is like coarse sand with small butter bits, 5 to 6 pulses of one second each.

-1b.
-Pour cold buttermilk over the surface of the mixture and pulse 5 or 6 more times, until it just starts to form a ball.
-It won't all be combined, and that's just fine.
+Step 2: Pour cold buttermilk over the surface of the mixture and pulse 5 or 6 more times, until it just starts to form a ball.

-1c.
-Dump the dough out onto a lightly floured surface.
+Step 3: Dump the dough out onto a well floured surface.
 Using your hands, gently bring it all together into a rough square.
-Gently knead it 4 or 5 times to incorporate all the drier bits, but no more than that.
+Gently knead it 4 or 5 times to get a smooth surface.

-1d.
-Place dough on a lightly floured piece of parchment paper and roll out to a 15 by 10 inch rectangle, using your bench scraper, or other straight edge, to square the edges as much as possible.
+Step 4: Place dough on a lightly floured piece of parchment paper and roll out to about a 9 by 12 inch rectangle, using your bench scraper, or other straight edge, to square the edges as much as possible.

 Assembly